 Step 3: Cleaning and Sanding Prep of Cabinet Bases

-- Put on a face mask, grab Mineral Spirits (preferably odor free for indoors), and t-shirt rag and clean all the cabinet bases, floor boards, and trim.
+- Put on a face mask, grab Mineral Spirits (preferably odor-free for indoors), and a t-shirt rag, and clean all the cabinet bases, floorboards, and trim.
 Be sure to remove any grease, food, or debris.
-If there is anything that is stubborn to get off like a sticker or old glue use your 5 in 1 tool to scrape off.
+If there is anything stubborn to get off like a sticker or old glue use your 5 in 1 tool to scrape it off.
 Mineral spirits will help to break down any unwanted residue.
+If the mineral spirits aren’t working, you may need to resort to chemical strippers to get the job done.
+But since you are really only removing residue, not paint, the mineral spirits should be enough.
 Always best to clean all surfaces once with elbow grease and then go back and do it again a second time just to be sure you didn’t miss anything.
 Remember anywhere you are painting will need to be thoroughly cleaned.
 If you can open windows during this step to help air out the mineral spirits it is advised.

 - Using a t-shirt rag remove any dust or debris you left behind from sanding.
-Wipe all cabinet bases inside and out of cabinets, counter tops, and also sweep the floors.
+Wipe all cabinet bases inside and out of cabinets, and countertops, and also sweep the floors.
 Having a clean area to paint in will ensure you have no unwanted debris in your wet paint.

 Step 4: Cleaning and Sanding Prep of Cabinet Doors and Drawers

 - Time to sand (don’t forget your safety gear).
 Using the orbital sander and 220 grit sandpaper sand each door, front and back.
 Be sure to sand the edges of the doors as well.
 Sand the doors smooth.
 Use elbow grease and take your time.
 Remember the better prepared your cabinets are the better the finished result will be.
-Any hard to reach areas you can use your 220 sanding block.
+For any hard-to-reach areas, you can use your 220 sanding block.

 - And then place your cabinet doors and drawers where they will be able to dry once sprayed.
-Each cabinet should have a home that it carefully goes back to dry on the 2×4’s or an area they will not be disturbed.
+Each cabinet should have a home where it carefully goes back to dry on the 2x4s or an area where they will not be disturbed.
 If you do not have enough space for cabinet drawers and you were not able to remove the face of the drawer you can stack them.

 Step 5: Prime Time

 - Before you paint kitchen cabinets you need to prime them.
 Grab your Zinsser Bulls Eye 1-2-3 Primer for all surfaces.
 We chose white because our final colors are white.
 Be sure to mix the primer thoroughly with a wood stick.
-Pour primer into paint tray as well as hand held paint bucket.
-Grab your roller (Whizz premium foam 4-inch rollers for cabinets and doors) and paint brush.
+Pour primer into the paint tray as well as the hand-held paint bucket.
+Grab your roller (Whizz premium foam 4-inch rollers for cabinets and doors) and paintbrush.
 It’s time to prime!

-- Use your brush to cut in along walls, appliances, trim, ceiling, floor boards, and trim.
-Be sure to have a steady hand in these hard to reach areas.
-Using the tip of your brush to cut in and your 5 in 1 tool if necessary.
-All flat areas such as fronts of cabinet bases should be rolled with roller.
+- Use your brush to cut in along walls, appliances, trim, ceiling, floorboards, and trim.
+Be sure to have a steady hand in these hard-to-reach areas.
+Use the tip of your brush to cut in and your 5 in 1 tool if necessary.
+All flat areas such as the fronts of cabinet bases should be rolled with roller.
 Smooth and long strokes.
-Make sure your roller and brush has adequate paint before applying.
+Make sure your roller and brush have adequate paint before applying.
 Even application is key.
 Be sure the entire surface is covered evenly.
-Do not over do it.
+Do not overdo it.

-- Be sure to let your primed kitchen fully dry to manufacturer’s directions.
+- Let your primed kitchen fully dry according to the manufacturer’s directions.
 This can take up to 4-6 hours.

 - Move to your workspace and prime the backs of your doors.
 Using your spray gun fill your spray gun according to the instructions with primer.
 It’s ideal to have a large bucket to be able to spray into to ensure your sprayer is spraying evenly and has the appropriate suction.
 We use the Graco TrueCoat 360 Spray Gun but there are lower priced options available.

-- Once the back of the door is fully and evenly sprayed carefully, squat at your knees and pick up the door only placing your hands completely underneath the door and place it back to it’s drying area.
-Be very Careful when picking up and when placing down as you don’t want to disturb the wet paint.
+- Once the back of the door is fully and evenly sprayed carefully, squat at your knees and pick up the door only placing your hands completely underneath the door and placing it back to its drying area.
+Be very careful when picking it up and when placing it down as you don’t want to disturb the wet paint.

 - Time to prime the front of the doors.
 Once they are fully dry and not sticky to the touch repeat the priming directions above on all fronts of the doors.
 Be sure to start with the widest doors first and adjust the doors on the crate as they start to get skinnier and smaller.
 If you removed the drawer faces also spray the front of the doors.
 Use the new crate if need be.
 Again be sure to carefully transport your freshly primed doors back to their designated drying area.

-- Let fully dry to manufacturer’s instructions.
+- Let fully dry according to the manufacturer’s instructions.
 Clean all paint brushes, trays, buckets, rollers, and spray gun.
 Rinse thoroughly with warm water or brush cleaner.
 You can reuse rollers if they are properly cleaned.
-Always clean spray gun to manufacturer’s directions.
+Always clean the spray gun according to the manufacturer’s directions.
 We are done priming!
 Don’t be worried if primer looks streaky, it never lays as good as your paint will.

 Step 6: Sand Primed Surface